 Manovo-Gounda St. Floris National Park is in the Central African Republic.
 Since declaring its independence from France in 1960, the landlocked country has undergone one coup attempt after another.
 It’s long been considered one of the most dangerous and lawless places in the world.
 So the park, established in 1979 and upgraded to UNESCO status in 1988, never stood a chance.

 But there’s a glimmer of hope now.
-The Africa Conservation Trust, a not-for-profit organization, has partnered with the Central African Republic’s government to manage the park.
+The African Conservation Trust, a not-for-profit organization, has partnered with the Central African Republic’s government to manage the park.
 They’ve established breeding programs to begin reviving the wildlife.
 Hopefully the animal population, including the hippos, will start making a comeback soon.
 Now the rest of the country just needs to follow the park’s path.